PatrickMaiyer/Portapack_Wiki/File-manager.md

 - LOOKING GLASS - holds preset frequency ranges for Looking Glass app.
 - PLAYLIST - holds play list files for the Playlist app.
 - SCREENSHOTS - holds screenshots.
-- SETTINGS - holds saved App Settings.
+- SETTINGS - holds saved App Settings (.ini files), PMEM_FILEFLAG and pmem_settings (only if persistent memory is being saved on the SD card), DATE_FILEFLAG (for incrementing pseudo-date only when coin cell battery is dead), and blacklist (list of apps to be disabled [1.8.0 firmware])
 - SPLASH - holds example splash screen files.
 To select a new splash screen, open a BMP file with FileMan and press the Right button to copy it to the root directory as your new splash.bmp file ("Show Splash" also needs to be enabled on the Settings->User Interface page).

    ![image](https://github.com/eried/portapack-mayhem/assets/86470699/bf09723e-3922-4b76-8d6f-f950f76f8b05)